Video: Vestibulocochlear nerve

 So, of course, we're going to begin with the superior branch of the vestibular nerve, and as you can see, the vestibular nerve is formed by the junction of the anterior ampullary nerve, the lateral ampullary nerve and the utricular nerve which I'm pointing out with my arrow.
 The inferior branch, on the other hand, is formed by the contribution of two nerves and these are the posterior ampullary nerve and the saccular nerve.

-Before we finish our discussion on the course of the vestibular nerve, let's have a bit of a chat about these two prominent tuberosities we can see just before the superior and inferior branches merge.
-And these tuberosities together make up the vestibular ganglia which contains the cell bodies of the afferent bipolar neurons that innervate the anatomical elements of the vestibule.
+Before we finish our discussion on the course of the vestibular nerve, let's have a bit of a chat about these two prominent enlargements we can see just before the superior and inferior branches merge.
+And these enlargements together make up the vestibular ganglia which contains the cell bodies of the afferent bipolar neurons that innervate the anatomical elements of the vestibule.
 And as you can see, there's an upper part and a lower part.
 Of course, let's have a brief chat about both of those.

 So, the upper part of the ganglion is formally called the superior part and it contains the cell bodies of bipolar neurons that constitute the superior branch of the vestibular nerve and as we've discussed before, these neurons receive and convey information from the anterior and lateral ampullae and the utricle.
 The lower part of the ganglion is formally called the inferior part and it contains the cell bodies of bipolar neurons that constitute the inferior branch of the vestibular nerve and as we've discussed before, these neurons receive and convey information from the posterior ampulla and the saccule.